This post has been a long time coming. When we think of building a remote team, we often think of hiring designers, marketers, and developers.

 I walked in to that meeting not wanting to buy FreshDesk and walked out thinking it was a possible option (My loyalty to Zendesk has now moved to a 4 out of 10).

 We actually discussed remote productivity and thought investigating an integration would be an interesting partnership to pursue.
-We decide to start building out the integration (we just finished it here) before buying and we exchanged test accounts to set up our integrations, this was where they turned us into a customer.
+We decided to start building out the integration (we just finished it) before buying and we exchanged test accounts to set up our integrations, this was where they turned us into a customer.

 Why we switched: